NethServer/docs/administrator-manual/en/accounts.rst

 Choosing the right account provider
 -----------------------------------

-Beside choosing to bind a remote provider or install a local one, the administrator has to decide which backend type suits his needs.
+Besides choosing to bind a remote provider or install a local one, the administrator has to decide which backend type suits his needs.

 The *File server* module of |product|, which enables the :guilabel:`Shared